Jeffallan/Ebook-API/README.md

 ### Installing

-Make sure ho have [Docker](https://docs.docker.com/v17.12/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your computer.
+Make sure to have [Docker](https://docs.docker.com/v17.12/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your computer.

 Navigate to the root directory of this project.